Best Gaming PC Builds Under $1500 in 2026

 The GPU Situation in 2026: What You Need to Know First

-💡 VRAM Warning: The RTX 5070’s 12GB VRAM buffer causes problems in some demanding titles with heavy ray tracing settings — choosing a card with 16GB offers better headroom for demanding 2026 titles.
+⚠️ VRAM Warning: The RTX 5070’s 12GB VRAM buffer has caused issues in titles like Indiana Jones and the Great Circle at demanding ray tracing settings, where the 16GB RTX 5060 Ti significantly outperformed it.
+Choosing a card with 16GB offers better headroom for 2026 titles.
 If VRAM capacity matters to you, the RX 9070 or RTX 5060 Ti 16GB deserve serious consideration.

 🏆 Best DIY Build Under $1,500: The 2026 1440p Powerhouse